Director Barry Cook remembers the Peoples of Walt Disney Feature Animation Florida

 Sometimes Cook wonders if the future is not over for My Peoples, the rights of which Disney still owns.
 Since the cancellation of WDFA Florida, Disney has revamped much of its development slate.
 Chris Sanders’ American Dog became Byron Howard and Chris Williams’ Bolt, while Glen Keane’s Rapunzel Unbraided became Nathan Greno and Howard’s Tangled.
-Sam Levine and Jared Stern’s Joe Jump became Rich Moore’s Wreck-It Ralph, while Mike Gabriel’s The Snow Queen became Chris Buck’s Frozen.
+Sam Levine and Jared Stern’s Joe Jump became Rich Moore’s Wreck-It Ralph, while Mike Gabriel’s The Snow Queen became Chris Buck and Jennifer Lee’s Frozen.
 With those projects in mind, Cook understands the possibility that My Peoples could easily be resurrected – but without him.

 “It could definitely be a great film if somebody wanted to make it or at least some version of it; it could probably be pretty successful,” says Cook.
 “But it wouldn’t be the version I would make, certainly.”

 Angel helps Crazy Ray break free from his prison ball and chain,

 in this My Peoples concept artwork.
 (Click to enlarge)